janerjzou/Predict-the-Area-Size-of-Future-Forest-Fire/README.md

 SEP 2020 - OCT 2020

-The aim of the project is to apply analytic skills and machine learning algorithms to predict the potential area size of the forest fire in the future.

-* EDA
+The forest fire has a huge impact on public well-being.
+Predict the area size of future forest fire is necessary for the public benefit.
+The study has applied three machine learning algorithms, Support Vector Regression (SVR), Artificial Neural Networks (ANN) and Random Forest Polynomial (RFP), to forecast the area size of the fire.
+Considering the overall mean absolute error and computational cost, the SVR model is considered as the most proper algorithm for such prediction.

-* Data pre-processing
+* Data Overview
-* Built the regression model by using SVR machine learning algorithm.
+* Support Vector Regression (SVR)
+* Artificial Neural Networks (ANN)
+* Random Forest Polynomial (RFP)
+* Model Evaluation and Comparison

-The dataset is downloaded from https://archive.ics.uci.edu/ml/machine-learning-databases/forest-fires/forestfires.csv
+The dataset is downloaded from https://archive.ics.uci.edu/ml/datasets/Forest+Fires